 A cult Australian-made drama about a hip young undercover drug squad detective called Stone (Ken Shorter) who infiltrates the Sydney biker scene to investigate a number of gangland murders.

 The action begins in the Domain (a Sydney park) where a crowd, including the tough Gravediggers motorcycle gang, is gathered to listen to one of the country’s political figures speak against corrupt big business polluting the beaches.

-The speaker is assassinated and the only witness is one of the bikies who is wandering around tripping on LSD.
+The speaker is assassinated and the only witness is ‘Toad’ (Hugh Keays-Byrne) – one of the bikers who is wandering around tripping on LSD.

 The soundtrack is particularly powerful, containing everything from a Moog synthesizer to a didgeridoo.
 It also includes Doug Parkinson singing Dylan Thomas’s Do Not Go Gentle Into That Good Night.